syncfusion/ej2-powerapps-components/README.md

 3. Place the Syncfusion license key in the [`syncfusion-license.txt`](syncfusion-license.txt) file located in the project's root folder for registration.

 > [!NOTE]
 > A license banner will be visible if the application is run without a Syncfusion license key.
 To obtain your Syncfusion license key, visit the [Get license key](https://help.syncfusion.com/common/essential-studio/licensing/licensing-faq/where-can-i-get-a-license-key) page.
-For detailed instructions on registering the Syncfusion license key, refer to the [registration with license key](https://ej2.syncfusion.com/react/documentation/licensing/license-key-registration#register-the-license-key-with-the-license-file) page.

 4. Execute the following command to create & pack the solution package: